orbisgis/orbisdata/docs/README.md

 ### Architecture

-Each module of OrbisData is divided in two : the API mainly, constituted of interfaces, and its implementation.
+OrbisData is organized around two modules : Data and Process.

 #### Data

-The Data modules are dedicated to the creation, the access and the requesting of databases.
+The Data module are dedicated to the creation, the access and the requesting of databases.
 `H2/H2GIS` and `Postgresql/Postgis` are supported.

+It provides also a module to manage dataframe as R language proposes, thanks to the Smile (Statistical Machine Intelligence and Learning Engine) library (https://haifengl.github.io/).

 #### Process

-The Process modules are dedicated to the creation of processes with the definition of the in/output.
+The Process module are dedicated to the creation of processes with the definition of the in/output.
 Processes can be executed with input values and can also be chained.